Richard Brodie (cricketer)

 Richard Sinclair Brodie (9 September 1813 – 18 January 1872) was a Scottish-born Australian cricketer who played for Victoria.
 He was born in Caithness and died in Bulla, Victoria.

 Brodie made a single first-class appearance for the side, during the 1853–54 season, against Tasmania.
 From the lower order, he scored six runs in the first innings in which he batted, and a single run in the second.

+Brodie became a wealthy landowner, owning by 1870 3500 acres of land in Bulla and over 3000 sheep.
+He became insane in that year and died by drowning in Emu Creek near his house after being left alone by attendants.